-- 6.5.
-The SENCo and all staff teaching the child should be notified by the class teacher that the child has been identified as having difficulties and is being monitored.
+- Spelling /phonic groups. - 6.5.
+The SENDCo and all staff teaching the child should be notified by the class teacher that the child has been identified as having difficulties and is being monitored.
 Class teachers are responsible and accountable for the progress and development of children in their class.
 The first response to concerns should be high quality teaching targeted at their areas of weakness.
 Planning will be directly targeted towards achieving agreed outcomes. - 6.6.
 In order to ensure that every pupil has the opportunity to benefit from and access the curriculum, adaptations and adjustments around the curriculum and teaching and learning environment will be considered and implemented.
-This might include, for example, the adaptation of teaching resources and staffing; using recommended aids such as laptops, coloured overlays, visual timetables, larger font, widget resources, assertive technology, etc. Teaching is differentiated to allow for longer processing time, reading instructions aloud, different learning styles, etc. - 6.7.
+This might include, for example, the adaptation of teaching resources and staffing; using recommended aids such as laptops, coloured overlays, visual timetables, larger font, widget resources, assistive technology, etc. Teaching is differentiated to allow for longer processing time, reading instructions aloud, different learning styles, etc. - 6.7.
 Additional support for learning: Teaching assistants are trained to deliver support, including EAL.
 They are also trained to support phonics work using the 'Read, Write, Inc' scheme and advance pupils literacy skills using the Lexia program.
-A designated EAL assistant supports KS1 pupils while most classroom assistants will support pupils in small groups where necessary.
-Pupils with an EHCP may require a 1:1 assistant to ensure that they can access the curriculum and meet their targets.
+All classroom assistants will support pupils in small groups where necessary.
+Pupils with an EHCP may require a 1:1 Learning Support Assistant to ensure that they can access the curriculum and meet their outcomes.
 When necessary pupils will receive occupational therapy or speech and language intervention at school.
 This support will be delivered by outside agencies who will work with the pupils within school.